matmu/matmu.github.io.depr/_posts/2024-10-26-Spruehkreide.md

 **OM:** Ja, mittelgut.
 Nach dem Sprühen mit dem Wasserschlauch hat man es noch ein bisschen gesehen.

-## English (DeepL)
+# English (DeepL)
+**Chalk painting with spray chalk**

 Spray chalk behaves like normal chalk: you can paint on the street, it is environmentally friendly and it washes away without leaving any residue when it rains.
 The advantage of spray chalk, however, is that it can be used to apply stencils wonderfully and quickly.

-We really wanted to try out spray chalk, so my son and I made ourselves a pumpkin stencil for Halloween and ordered some spray chalk online ([here](https://amzn.to/3AqlEsp)).
+We really wanted to try out spray chalk, so my son and I made ourselves a pumpkin stencil for Halloween and ordered some spray chalk online ([here]({{ site.data.amazon_affiliate.spruehkreide.affiliate_link }})).
 Before we got started, we checked the legal situation and came across [this](https://fridaysforfuture.de/rechtliches-zu-spruehkreideaktionen/) article by Fridays For Future.
 It states that chalk painting on public roads is not damage to property in Germany.

 That was enough for us to get to work.
 We were so enthusiastic that we sprayed the stencil image several times on the streets.
 It is important to spray vertically from above, once over all areas of the stencil is enough.